derSuessmann/quiche-lorraine/README.md

 ## Why on earth bother?

-When I started my project, I knew [DL1GKK article](https://dl1gkk.com/setup-raspberry-pi-for-ham-radio/) and followed some of the steps on my Raspberry Pi.
+When I started my project, I knew [DL1GKK's article](https://dl1gkk.com/setup-raspberry-pi-for-ham-radio/) and followed some of the steps on my Raspberry Pi.
 This was quite a while ago.
 Then I reused the Raspberry Pi.
 After quite some time, I came back to using the Pi for reception of SSTV images.
 QSSTV was a bit outdated, so I got back on DL1GKK's site and installed QSSTV again.
-After some interations I got tired of this process.
+After some iterations I got tired of this process.

 I never considered running a prepared image like the one from W3DJS mainly for security reasons.